hyperledger/iroha-2-docs/src/guide/advanced/ffi.md

 ## FFI Binding Generation

-The `iroha_ffi` crate is used to generate functions that are callable via FFI out of existing `Rust` structs and methods.
+The `iroha_ffi` crate is used to generate functions that are callable via FFI.
+Given `Rust` structs and methods, they generate the `unsafe` code that you would need in order to cross the linking boundary.

 A Rust type is converted into a robust `repr(C)` type that can cross FFI boundary with `FfiType::into_ffi`.
 This goes the other way around as well: FFI `ReprC` type is converted into a `Rust` type via `FfiType::try_from_ffi`.
 Obviously, the conversion in the other direction is fallible and the library makes the best effort to protect the caller from all possible forms of accidental UB.